 But successfully making the leap to premium pricing requires the right combination of timing, experience, and skills—all implemented in just the right way.

 Reason #1: You don’t have enough experience working with clients or haven’t delivered strong enough results (yet)

 Premium prices are appropriate when you can provide premium results.
 If you’ve only worked with a handful of paying clients or a few people for free, you’re not ready to charge premium prices.Click to TweetPremium prices are appropriate when you can provide premium results.

 Fix-It Tip #1: Keep honing your skills and gaining more experience working with clients.
-The math is pretty simple: The more people you work with, the better you’ll be at what you do, the better results your clients will get, and the more you’ll easily be able to charge.
+The math is pretty simple: The more people you work with, the better you’ll be at what you do, the better results your clients will get, and the more you’ll easily be able to charge higher rates.

 Reason #2: You don’t write strong enough copy